giantswarm/docs/src/content/ui-api/kubectl-gs/login.md

 - `--certificate-group` - The RBAC group name to be encoded into the X.509 field "O".
 It can be specified multiple times in order to set multiple groups at once.
 Requires the `--workload-cluster` flag.
 - `--certificate-ttl` - How long the client certificate should live for.
 When creating client certificates, we recommend using short expiration periods.
 Requires the `--workload-cluster` flag.

-For management cluster access, the following option is provided:
+For management cluster access on AWS, the following option is provided:

-- `--internal-api` - With this flag you switch to using an alternative host name for the Management API endpoint.
-That hostname, if available with your installation, is usually only accessible from within a your network or VPN.

-  Example: If your Management API host name is `g8s.example.yourdomain.tld`, the alternative hostname is `internal-g8s.example.yourdomain.tld`.
+- `--internal-api` - With this flag you use an internal Management API endpoint.
+It resolves to an internal IP address that is only accessible from within the cluster's virtual private cloud (VPC).
+The hostname of this endpoint is the same as the normal one, with the prefix `internal-`.
+Example: if your Management API host name is `g8s.example.yourdomain.tld`, the alternative hostname is `internal-g8s.example.yourdomain.tld`.

 In addition, there is one flag **only relevant to Giant Swarm staff**: